What You Start

 Copyright (c) 1998 Andrew Mealey, All Rights Reserved.

-Pack the bags, pack the snacks, pack the maps
+Pack the bags, pack the snacks, pack the

 Hurry, pack.
 Hurry, faster...don't forget!